sterrasec/apk-interceptor/README.md

 ## Tests

-Unit tests run on the JVM with Robolectric — no device or emulator is required.
+Unit tests run on the JVM with Robolectric, so no device or emulator is required.
 They cover `PayloadProvider`, including the path-whitelisting and traversal checks that keep the provider from serving anything other than the single `current.html` payload.